 On purchase, the film and the bonus features will be available to you in DVD format.
-The delivery time for the 2 DVDs would be 2 weeks.
+The delivery time for the DVD would be 2 weeks.
 An additional $20 would be charged for shipping and handling.

 Public Performance Rights (PPR) includes all ready to print/use advertising and communication materials you would need to host a successful public screening and discussion.
 The following files will be made available to you as downloads:

 - Invitation to screening (customizable art .psd file)

 - Twitter Cover Image

 - Host-a-Screening Guide

 - Public license for single screening of the film

 The film as per the Digital Site License, would be delivered as digital file via easily accessible Vimeo download links.
 No subscription is required.

 For any other specific requirements particular to your organization's set up, please let us know and we will do our best to make things possible.

 DVD + PPR License + Digital: